henriquesdfaria/ritchie-binance-formulas/README.md

 # Ritchie Binance Formulas

-With this formula you can check binance prices as below
+With this formula you can check Binance crypto prices as below

 ```bash
 $ rit binance show price